NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

 ![Monocytes subsampled signal](Mono.2400.50.png)

 Compared to the 'clean' signal from 2400 cells, the aggregated ATAC-Seq signal track from these 50 cells is noisy.
 The Pearson correlation between the 50-cell signal and the 2400-cell signal is only <insert correlation> on chromosome 10.
-Because the signal is noisy, peak calls calculated by MACS2 on this data are also inaccurate; the AUPRC of peak calling from the noisy data is only <insert AUPRC> on chromosome 10.
+Because the signal is noisy, peak calls calculated by MACS2 on this data are also inaccurate.

 We train an AtacWorks model to learn a mapping from the 50-cell ATAC-seq signals to the 2400-cell ATAC-seq signal and peak calls.
 In other words, given a noisy ATAC-seq signal from 50 cells, this model learns what the signal would look like - and where the peaks would be called - if we had sequenced 2400 cells.